 Nearly every community in the U.S. has a shortage of attainable housing.
 These needs are even greater in older core neighborhoods as the housing stock ages and costs of construction increase.
 In many of these neighborhoods the construction costs exceed the areas appraised values needed for a mortgage creating an 'appraisal gap' of tens of thousands of dollars.
 The KAHP aims to re-invest in Kalamazoo's core neighborhoods with new construction to boost appraised values and over the long-term ultimately making new construction, remodeling and re-investment in residential properties economically viable.

-The Kalamazoo Attainable Homes Partnership (KAHP) seeks to provide high-quality homes built by HBA members that are both attainable in cost and provide the homeowners with low maintenance costs.
+The Kalamazoo Attainable Homes Partnership (KAHP) seeks to provide high-quality homes built by HBA members that are both attainable in cost and provide homeowners with low maintenance costs.
 KAHP homes feature the same quality construction that goes into many custom homes, such as 50-year roofing, energy saving insulation, heating and air conditioning systems, durable flooring materials and so much more – saving families in these homes thousands a year in utilities bills and maintenance for generations to come.

-It’s the HBA’s goal to bring new homes to neighborhoods that haven’t seen new construction in decades.
+To bring new homes to neighborhoods that haven’t seen new construction in decades.
 We’re so proud to be working with our partner organizations to make new home ownership equitable throughout Kalamazoo – building new homes that will serve families for generations.

 Round 1 - 2019